home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

-Earth Notes: A Note On Solar PV in Diffuse (Cloudy) Daylight
+Earth Notes: On Solar PV for Diffuse/Cloudy Daylight (2007)

-Phil Turner, who lives on the Isle of Wight (just off the south coast of England) in a densely populated area, wrote to me early October 2007 to tell me of his "preliminary" experiments, and kindly gave me permission to quote him provided that I stress that his findings are very "early stages".
+Phil Turner, who lives on the Isle of Wight (just off the south coast of England) in a densely populated area, wrote to me early October 2007 to tell me of his "preliminary" experiments.
+He kindly gave me permission to quote him provided that I stress that his findings are very "early stages".

-Phil has been experimenting with both mirrors and orientation to increase power from some small solar PV panels at home.
+Phil has been experimenting with both mirrors and orientation to increase power from some small solar PV panels at home, eg in cloudy weather.

 In full cloud cover pointing his panel straight up he gets a little under 20% (ie one fifth) of the rated output.
 With a couple of mirrors he manages to raise that to a little under 25% (ie one quarter) of the rated output ie nearly 40% more.
 See his mail below: